manuelsanchezweb/react-terminal-ui/README.md

 - [ ] Finish translation into German and English of existing content
 - [ ] Add keyboard handling to suggest last submitted options when pressing arrow key
 - [ ] Add 'cd' functionality to access folders (both coming into and coming out)
+- [ ] Add maybe like a line between the last one and the input so that there is not Layout Shift